CarolineChirenje/blueprint1989/docs/technical documents/Authentication.md

 - **Password strength:** minimum 8 characters, at least one uppercase letter, one lowercase letter, one digit.
 Enforced on signup, reset, and profile change.
 - **Email uniqueness:** checked case-insensitively against the `Users` table before any insert.
 - **Password expiry:** `PasswordExpirationDays` from `AppConfig`.
 If `PasswordLastChanged` (or `CreatedAt` if null) is more than this many days ago, login is blocked and the change-expired-password flow is triggered.
-- **MFA bypass on biometric login:** WebAuthn assertions skip the MFA challenge step entirely (handled in `WebAuthnController`).
-- **Admin PIN:** required when registering with `role = Administrator`.
+- **Admin PIN:** required when registering with `role = Admin`.
 Compared against `AdminSignupPin` AppConfig key.
 - **Rate limiting on password reset:** limited to `PasswordResetRequestLimitPerHour` requests per email per hour.
-No-reveal design — identical response returned for known and unknown emails.
+No-reveal design â€” identical response returned for known and unknown emails.

 ---